The Electric Horseman: Plot

-Rodeo champion Sonny Steele has traded competition for advertising as the national spokesman for Ranch breakfast cereal, and he tours the country in a jeweled cowboy costume, braided with flashing lights.
-His manager, Wendell, and assistant, Leroy, struggle to keep Sonny sober, and AMPCO Industries, which hired Sonny, is increasingly disappointed in his performance.
-In Las Vegas, Hallie Martin, a television newscaster from New York City, arrives for an AMPCO media event, and is curious why the company discourages interviews with Sonny.
-During rehearsals for a variety show at Caesars Palace, Sonny notices that Rising Star, the champion racehorse he will be riding on stage and the company's new corporate symbol, has been drugged with tranquilizers.
-He barges into the sales reception and complains to AMPCO's chairman, Hunt Sears, that the stallion is being exploited, but Sears reminds Sonny about his contract and walks away.
-When Sonny arrives for his act, he mounts Rising Star and goes on stage in the middle of a disco musical number, then rides the horse out of the casino and out of town.
-AMPCO executives are desperate to locate Sonny before the press does, worried that the cowboy might raise concerns about the company's treatment of the horse, which could jeopardize an upcoming $300 million merger.
-At a press conference, they announce that Sonny is facing grand larceny charges.
+Retired rodeo champion Sonny Steele is the national spokesman for Ranch breakfast cereal, touring the country in a flashy cowboy costume.
+His manager, Wendell, and assistant, Leroy, struggle to keep Sonny sober, and his employer, AMPCO Industries, is increasingly disappointed in his performance.
+Hallie Martin, a New York television newscaster, attends an AMPCO media event in Las Vegas, and wonders why the company discourages interviews with Sonny.

+During rehearsals for a variety show at Caesars Palace, Sonny notices that Rising Star, the champion racehorse he will be riding, has been drugged with tranquilizers.
+He complains to AMPCO's chairman, Hunt Sears, that the stallion - AMPCO's new corporate symbol - is being exploited.
+Sears rebuffs him.
+At the performance, Sonny rides Rising Star on stage in the middle of a disco musical number, then out of the casino and out of town.
+AMPCO executives want to locate Sonny before the press, worried he will expose their treatment of Rising Star and jeopardize a pending $300 million merger.

-Meanwhile, in the Nevada desert, Sonny borrows a camper van from his friend Gus Atwater, and drives to Utah with Rising Star.
-Along the way, he begins to detoxify the stallion and treat the animal's swollen tendon.
-Back at the casino, Hallie investigates Sonny's whereabouts.
-She tracks down Gus and cajoles him into revealing Sonny's location.
-Sonny is angry when Hallie finds his campsite, so he refuses to answer questions about why he took the horse.
-Before continuing on his way, he punctures the tires of her car.
-Unable to trail Sonny, Hallie returns to Las Vegas and reports on television that she found the rebel cowboy and the kidnapped horse, but keeps the location confidential, which frustrates AMPCO executives.
+Sonny borrows a camper van from his friend Gus Atwater in the Nevada desert, and drives to Utah with Rising Star.
+He detoxifies the stallion and treats a swollen tendon.
+Hallie, investigating Sonny's disappearance, tracks down Gus and follows Sonny's trail to a campsite.
+Sonny refuses to answer her questions and punctures the tires of her car to prevent pursuit.
+Hallie returns to Las Vegas and reports she found Sonny and Rising Star but keeps the location confidential.

-Driving into St. George, Utah, Sonny hears on the radio that a massive search is underway for Rising Star and that AMPCO accuses him of being an alcoholic who might not have the horse's best interests at heart.
-He telephones Hallie and says that if she can leave Las Vegas without being followed, he will give her a story.
-Arriving in a remote canyon with video equipment, Hallie records Sonny on camera as he reveals that the champion racehorse was pumped with drugs, but has earned a better life.
-Following the interview, Sonny discloses to Hallie that he will turn Rising Star loose at a secret destination.
+Sonny travels to St. George, Utah, and learns a massive search is underway for Rising Star.
+AMPCO has publicly accused him of being an alcoholic who seeks to harm the horse, and have accused him of grand larceny.
+He telephones Hallie and promises her a story if she can leave Las Vegas without being followed.
+They meet in a remote canyon and Hallie videotapes Sonny disclosing that Rising Star was pumped with drugs.
+Declaring the horse has earned a better life, Sonny confides to Hallie he'll set Rising Star loose at a secret destination.